achrafelfeky/achrafelfeky/README.md

 🧠 Project: Project Management & Task Workflow System (Django REST Framework)

 🔹 Description:
-A powerful backend system built with Django REST Framework for managing projects, tasks, and team collaboration with role-based access control, token authentication, and smart notifications.
+A powerful backend system built with Django REST Framework for managing projects, tasks, and team collaboration with role-based access control, token authentication, and smart notifications.Implemented extensive testing for all modules to ensure stability and correctness.

 ⚙️ Key Features: